terezka/charts/README.md

-# elm-cartesian-svg
+# elm-plot-rouge

-Helpers for using cartesian coordinates in the SVG coordinate system.
+Hi!
+If you're looking for a plotting library, use [elm-plot](https://github.com/terezka/elm-plot) instead!
+This library is just helper functions for using cartesian coordinates in the SVG coordinate system.
+Toodles!